haxeui/haxeui-flixel/README.md

 Toolkit.init( { container : myContainer, spritesheet : myAtlas } );
 // etc
 ```
 Then you can access the sprites within the spritesheet as if they were normal assets.
+For instance, a sprite named "mySprite" in your spritesheet can be accessed like `<button icon="mySprite" />` in your `HaxeUI` XML layout.

 Alternatively, you can set up `HaxeUI` using `HaxeUIApp`.
 This defaults to using the current state as the `container`.
 The setup is the same for every `HaxeUI` backend: